Horton in Ribblesdale: Governance

-The civil parish contains the hamlet of High Birkwith.
+From 1894 to 1974 Horton was part of Settle Rural District in the West Riding of Yorkshire.
+In 1974 it was transferred to Craven District in the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Visitor attractions

 Horton in Ribblesdale is the traditional starting (and finishing) point for the Three Peaks walk.
 The Pennine Way and Ribble Way long-distance footpaths pass through the village.

-The region is also popular for caving and potholing, with Alum Pot and the Long Churn cave system just to the north of the village, and Hull Pot and Hunt Pot on the western side of Pen-y-ghent in England.
+The region is also popular for caving and potholing, with Alum Pot and the Long Churn cave system just to the north of the village, and Hull Pot and Hunt Pot on the western side of Pen-y-ghent.